 That means that African consumers and businesses alike should be able to make payments to any destination, whether it's online or offline.
 For us at MFS Africa, that means connecting mobile money to the rest of the world.
 Card networks very much appear to be the best way of doing so.
 It's something that we've been working on for some time too.
-In 2019, for example, we concluded an agreement with Visa to connect our MFS Africa HUB to the Visa Network to enable card issuing at scale.
+In 2019, for example, we concluded an agreement with Visa

+This focus on interoperability represents a slight shift from the mobile money narrative that's dominated discourse to date (some might argue that even this narrative has been overly focused on the success of MPesa in Kenya. to connect our MFS Africa HUB to the Visa Network to enable card issuing at scale.
 It was a slow burn, but with the recent acquisition of US company GTP we're in a prime position to accelerate interoperability.